-On the heels of Wildfire Awareness Month (observed in May) fire officials urge landowners to follow safe burning practices.
+As you begin spring cleanup, if burning is the only option to dispose of woody material, fire officials urge landowners to follow safe burning practices.

 A burn pile is less likely to escape control if these simple safety tips are followed:

-• Know the weather forecast– Never burn on dry or windy days.
+1. Know the weather forecast.
+Never burn on dry or windy days.
 These conditions make it easy for open burning to spread out of control.

-• Clear a 10-foot radius around your pile– Also make sure there are no tree branches or power lines above.
+2. Clear a 10-foot radius around your pile.
+Also make sure there are no tree branches or power lines above.

-• Keep your burn pile small - A large burn may cast hot embers long distances.
-Small piles, 4x4 feet, are recommended.
+3. Keep your burn pile small.
+A large burn may cast hot embers long distances.
+Small piles, four- by-four feet, are recommended.
 Add debris in small amounts as existing material is consumed.

-• Always have water and fire tools on site – When burning, have a charged water hose, bucket of water, and shovel and dirt nearby to extinguish the fire.
-Drown the pile with water, stir the coals, and drown again, repeating till the fire is dead out.
+4. Always have water and fire tools on site.
+When burning, have a charged water hose, bucket of water, shovel and dirt nearby to extinguish the fire.
+Drown the pile with water, stir the coals and drown again, repeating till the fire is out.

-• Stay with the fire until it is completely out – Monitoring a debris burn continually from start to finish until dead out is required by state law, to ensure that any escaped sparks or embers can be extinguished quickly.
-Go back and recheck old burn piles, as they can retain heat for several weeks and then rekindle when the weather warms and wind begins to blow.
+5. Stay with the fire until it is completely out.
+Monitoring a debris burn continually from start to finish until it’s out is required by state law to ensure that any escaped sparks or embers can be extinguished quickly.
+Go back and recheck old burn piles as they can retain heat for several weeks and then rekindle when the weather warms and wind begins to blow.

-• Burn only yard debris – Environmental quality regulations prohibit the open burning of any material that creates dense smoke or noxious odors.
+7. Burn only yard debris.
+Environmental quality regulations prohibit open burning of any material that creates dense smoke or noxious odors.